-Great outdoor living space is a big attraction for home buyers and comes fairly high on their ‘must have’ lists for many.
-If your home has a patio then that can be a real selling point in the summer, but once the fall arrive and the temperature drops it’s a harder sell, as it’s just so hard for a potential buyer to envisage what it might be like to make use of.
+Great outdoor living space is a big attraction for Waterloo Region home buyers and comes fairly high on their ‘must have’ lists for many.
+If your home has a patio then that can be a real selling point in the summer, but once the winter arrives and the temperature drops it’s a harder sell, as it’s just so hard for a potential buyer to envisage what it might be like to make use of.

 It does not have to be that way though.
 It is actually not as hard as you might imagine to stage a patio for year round appeal.
 After all, there really is something rather special about sitting outside on the patio around sunset, a nice glass of something to drink in hand and just admiring the scenery.
 And it’s a great scene to set for buyers.

 Here are just a few ways you can showcase your patio during the colder months and get a little bit of extra enjoyment out of it yourself too.

 The number one reason that patios become off limits as soon as temperatures begin to fall is an obvious one – it’s just too cold to sit out there.
 However, there are plenty of options for warming that patio up for cold weather use.

 Gas or electric patio heaters are relatively inexpensive and easy to install.
 Most gas patio heaters do not need installing at all, as they are designed to be mobile heating units.
 Electric patio heaters on the other hand tend to be wall mounted features.
 Both options provide a decent amount of heat but they are not your only option.
 Permanent outdoor fireplaces, firepits and old fashioned chimineas are all good sources of patio heat as well – and come with the added advantage that you can prepare a little campfire food on them!